babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 ## Proposed solution

 ### Our approach
-The most important thing is to improve definition of our approach to comments as currently it isn't said clearly.
+The most important thing is to improve the definition of our approach to comments as currently it isn't said clearly.
 Moreover, it would be nice to have a common way how we comment our code when we are forced to add them.

 In my opinion, our approach should insist on writing always a **self-documented code**.
 It should be our goal.
 However, writing self-documented code **doesn't** mean we shouldn't use comments.
 It means, that commenting our code is a **necessary evil**:

 > The proper use of comments is to compensate for our failure to express ourself in code.
 Note that I used the word failure.
 I meant it.
 Comments are always failures.
 We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration.
     // Robert C. Martin - "Clean Code"

 I think that adding the above section to our style guide would make it clear what's our approach to comments.

 ### What is a good comment?